Mike Schwartz knows what it’s like to be spied on.

 For several years he lived a quiet life.
-But that serenity was shattered when he got a letter from the WCB in 2009.
+But that serenity was shattered when he got a he got a letter from the WBC in 2009.

 The board accused him of lying about the extent of his injury.
 It stopped paying benefits, and it demanded that Schwartz pay back what he had already received over eight years.

 “I thought they were there to help me.
 But wow, I got a surprise,” said Schwartz.